 Camp Friedenswald provides people of all ages the opportunity to grow in relationship with God, self, others and nature.

-- Discipleship– We encourage individuals to discover and develop their God given gifts for faithful living and service in the Church and broader world.
+- Discipleship– We encourage individuals to discover and develop their God-given gifts for faithful living and service in the Church and the broader world.

 - Peace– We embrace the peace of Jesus and encourage healthy daily interactions that lead to an earnest love for the world.

 - Stewardship– We care for the resources and relationships that are entrusted to Camp Friedenswald with a mind for the future.

 - Nature– We value the natural world as an expression of God’s spirit to be explored, delighted in and cared for.

 - Simplicity– We provide a retreat from our fast-paced culture and technology for a space to practice intentional ways of living.